cachance7/dogsarepeopletoo/site/content/post/teach-your-dog-how-to-administer-a-vaccine.md

   - Have your dog show the label to the intended vaccine recipient and tap on it so they are aware of any potential complications.
-  - "If your dog is licensed to practice medicine in this state, have them point to it on the wall.
+  - "If your dog is licensed to practice medicine in this state, have them point to their medical license on the wall.
 (Note: now is a good time to hang it up if you haven't done so yet). *"
   - If the patient is nervous, it is expected that your dog will tell a joke.
     Have them say "this won't hurt a bit".
 (Step assumes your dog knows how to speak.) *